confident-ai/deepeval/docs/docs/tutorials/evaluating-legal.md

 ```

-For much of this evaluation, we credit the incredible work done by LegalBench team.
+For much of this evaluation, we credit the incredible work done by the LegalBench team.

 ```
 @misc{guha2023legalbench,